Creating a member account in an organization with Amazon Organizations - Amazon Organizations

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Creating a member account in your organization
+Creating a member account in an organization with Amazon Organizations

 Considerations before creating a member account

-Organizations automatically creates an service-linked role for the member account
+Organizations automatically creates the service-linked role AWSServiceRoleForOrganizations for the member account

-When you create a member account in your organization, Organizations automatically creates service-linked role AWSServiceRoleForOrganizations in the member account that that enables integration with select Amazon services.
+When you create a member account in your organization, Organizations automatically creates service-linked role AWSServiceRoleForOrganizations in the member account that enables integration with select Amazon services.
 You must configure the other services to allow the integration.
 For more information, see Amazon Organizations and service-linked roles.

 Member accounts must opt in to receive marketing emails